Chesapeake discloses loans after Reuters report

 The case is In re: Deborah G Mallow IRA SEP Investment Plan vs Aubrey McClendon, et al., U.S. District Court, Western District of Oklahoma.
 No: 5:12-00436

-Additional reporting by Tanya Agrawal and Swetha Gopinath in Bangalore and Ernest Schneyder in New York; Editing by Patricia Kranz, Matthew Lewis and Bernard Orr
+Additional reporting by Tanya Agarwal and Swetha Gopinath in Bangalore and Ernest Schneyder in New York; Editing by Patricia Kranz, Matthew Lewis and Bernard Orr